 One of the best forms of engagement available to us is through the active promotion of demonstration sites, and the hosting of meetings and events when organisations and individuals can view past and current projects.
 We are fortunate to have several partner organisations who help facilitate this, including FarmED which is situated on Honeydale Farm.

-Honeydale Farm – an example of a multiple-benefit scheme, delivered by partners: the Cotswold Rivers Trust, Cotswold Seeds and Windrush AEC Ltd. At an affordable cost of £10,000, the scheme builds components of wetland and woodland habitats in the Evenlode catchment and provides a useful local focal point to promote thinking about the benefits, costs and likely issues of revised land management.
+This multiple-benefit scheme has been delivered by a number of partners: the Cotswold Rivers Trust, Cotswold Seeds and Windrush AEC Ltd. It is a useful local focal point to promote thinking about the benefits, costs and likely issues of revised land management.